 The Science of Drug Use - Discussion Points: This resource is intended to give judges, and others who talk with offenders, language they can use to explain the risks of drug use, as well as resources that can aid in treatment.
 The document can be used as a guide when offering someone the wallet card when he or she is leaving the criminal justice facility.

-Easy-to-Read DrugFacts: These resources provide information about common drugs of abuse; the science of addiction; effects of drug use, treatment, and recovery; and prevention.
+Easy-to-Read DrugFacts: These resources provide information about common drugs; the science of addiction; effects of drug use, treatment, and recovery; and prevention.
 They are intended for low-literacy audiences and are formatted for easy printing and distribution.